 Hyperscale Best Practices: DC Power Distribution and New PDUs

-Posted by Anna Paquette on June 05, 2019Categories: Industry Trends & Solutions
+Posted by Annie Paquette on June 05, 2019Categories: Industry Trends & Solutions

 In the new Server Technology white paper “The Power of Hyperscale Computing 2019,” Marc Cram builds a connection between the recent relook at DC power distribution in hyperscale data centers and the intelligent PDU(s) that support them.
 One thing is clear: today’s hyperscale computing demands, and those of tomorrow’s enterprise computing facilities, require more than just an IP Power Strip or Network PDU to support these complex facilities.